 In need of an outlet to express concerns and provide feedback to instructors, seniors Jillian Impastato and Langley Topper conceived of the program last December.
 They expressed discomfort regarding some of their in-class experiences at Tufts.
 For Impastato, it was an instructor who stood defensive and unyielding after hearing her voice concerns.
 For Topper, it involved a professor who enacted microaggressions, and to whom she was uncomfortable approaching with criticism.

 Though course evaluations are an anonymous outlet for students to assess professors, Topper felt that they aren’t effective and often don’t enact the changes that many students hope for.
-And approaching faculty members directly can be difficult for students whose grades are on the line.
+Approaching faculty members directly can be difficult for students whose grades are on the line.

 Topper and Impastato developed the Pedagogical Partnership Program as a tool to amplify and empower student voices in the classroom.
 Students are paired with a faculty member for a semester and tasked with attending their partner’s class and giving feedback in a weekly, one-on-one meeting.
-Student partners do not earn a grade, and they take notes on things like engagement, the instructor’s wording and the extent to which the classroom is inclusive of those with marginalized identities, among other aspects of teaching.
+Student partners do not earn a grade, and they take notes on student engagement, the instructor’s wording, and the extent to which the classroom is inclusive of those with marginalized identities, among other aspects of teaching.

 “One of the key goals of the program is to really co-create learning environments between students and faculty where, specifically, students with marginalized identities can feel respected and centered in their intellectual contributions,” Topper said.

-Tufts joins a network of other schools, including Smith College, Oberlin College and Bryn Mawr College, that have feedback-oriented, student-faculty partnership programs in place.
+Tufts joins a network of other schools, including Smith College, Oberlin College and Bryn Mawr College, that have feedback-oriented, student-faculty partnership programs.
 Inspired by the one at Bryn Mawr, Impastato and Topper reached out to Alison Cook-Sather, a renowned scholar and a leader in the field of student-faculty partnership programs.
-She spearheads Bryn Mawr’s SaLT program, a similar program founded in 2006 and “one of the longest-standing pedagogical partnership programs in the world.”
-Cook-Sather also led Topper and Impastato toward the director of Tufts’ CELT, Annie Soisson.
+She spearheads Bryn Mawr’s SaLT program, which is “one of the longest-standing pedagogical partnership programs in the world.”
+Cook-Sather led Topper and Impastato toward the director of Tufts’ CELT, Annie Soisson.